Accessible Websites Are Mandatory in Norway

-This month a dream came true: I was able to publish a fragment (an lightweight article) about a topic that is close to my heart as a web developer in KATAPULT Magazine:
+This month a dream came true: I was able to publish a fragment (an lightweight article) about a topic that is close to my heart as a web developer in the KATAPULT magazine:

-In Germany there are only a few laws on digital accessibility.
-Since 2018, an EU directive has made barrier-free access to the Internet offerings of public bodies a legal requirement.
-However, there is no clear legal regulation for websites of private companies and non-governmental organisations.
-Although the General Equal Opportunities Act contains a ban on discrimination, if a complaint is lodged against a poorly accessible website, a court must decide whether it constitutes discrimination.
+In Germany, there are few laws on digital accessibility.
+Since 2018, an EU directive has made barrier-free access to the websites of public institutions a legal requirement.
+However, there is no clear legal requirement for websites of private companies and non-governmental organizations.
+Although the General Equal Opportunities Act prohibits discrimination, if a complaint is made about a poorly accessible website, a court has to decide whether this constitutes discrimination.

 Accessibility should not be a privilege but a fundamental right.
-Therefore the new website of the KATAPULT Magazine will be barrier-free.
-It will be online in July.
+That is why the new KATAPULT magazine website will be accessible.
+It will go live in July.«